Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: A braided interpretation of bialgebras and Hopf modules

-(cf. Fig.~\ref{pic:SigmaBi}\circled{A}).
-Applying $\nu_K^* \otimes \varepsilon_K$ to both sides of~\eqref{eqn:RespectSigmaBi}, using the compatibility of~$f$ and~$g$ with the counits, and playing with dualities, one deduces that $g^*\circ f = \Id_H$, hence $g =(f^{-1})^*$.
-Since~$g$ is a UAA isomorphism, so is~$g^{-1}$, hence $f=(g^{-1})^*$ is a coUAA morphism, which completes its properties to show that it is a bialgebra isomorphism.
+(Fig.~\ref{pic:SigmaBi}{A}).
+Applying $\nu_K^* \otimes \varepsilon_K$ to both sides of~\eqref{eqn:RespectSigmaBi}, using the compatibility of~$f$ and~$g$ with the counits, and playing with dualities, one deduces $g^* f = \Id_H$, hence $g =(f^{-1})^*$.
+Since~$g$ is a UAA isomorphism, so is~$g^{-1}$, hence $f=(g^{-1})^*$ is a coUAA morphism, which completes its properties and shows that it is a bialgebra isomorphism.
 Reversing the argument, one checks that the choice $g =(f^{-1})^*$ for a bialgebra isomorphism~$f$ implies~\eqref{eqn:RespectSigmaBi}.
 Thus the bipointed braided system isomorphisms are precisely the pairs $(f,(f^{-1})^*)$ for bialgebra isomorphisms~$f$.
-This shows the functor~$\F$ to be well defined, full and faithful, and finishes the proof of Point~\ref*{item:CatInclBi}.
+Hence the functor~$\F$ is well defined, full and faithful.
+This finishes the proof of Point~\ref{item:CatInclBi}.